 Payment of the principal and interest on WASA's senior debt is secured by a pledge of WASA's gross revenues (excluding any capital contributions or grants) after provisions for payment of operating expenses.
-The 1998 public utility revenue bonds and notes payable to the Federal government for the Washington Aqueduct are considered senior debt under the related Master Indenture of Trust (Master Indenture).
+The 2009 and 1998 public utility revenue bonds are considered senior debt under the related Master Indenture of Trust (Master Indenture).

 Notes payable to the Federal government for the Washington Aqueduct are specifically secured by user charges assessed on retail customers.
 The proceeds of these notes are used to make capital improvements to the Washington Aqueduct.
-There are no outstanding notes to the Federal government for the Washington Aqueduct at the end of fiscal years 2008 and 2007.
+There are no outstanding notes to the Federal government for the Washington Aqueduct at the end of fiscal years 2009 and 2008.